GaoShanPictures/GAOLIB/README.md

 ## Latest Updates
-- GAOLIB Now Available for blender 4.4 !
+- GAOLIB Now Available for blender 4.5 !

+- New Feature : Option to Paste or Blend mirrored pose (not available on items created with the previous versions of Gaolib)

 - The four steps of creating an item is now just 2 : click the camera button + click Save, and your new item is created !